nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User requests to list contacts.
 2. NetworkBook shows a list of contacts.
-3. User requests to edit some field of a specific contact in the list .
+3. User requests to edit some field of a specific contact in the list.
 4. NetworkBook updates the contact.

     Use case ends.